sneha31415/vision_transformers_from_scratch/coursera/course_1/course 1- Neural Networks and Deep Learning fe1a5d4647f849878b26073f59a4b59e.md

 - **loss function is applied to a single training example**

 The cost function is the average of the loss function of the **entire training set**.
-We have to find the parameters 𝑤 𝑎𝑛𝑑 𝑏 that minimize the overall cost function.
+We are going to find the parameters 𝑤 𝑎𝑛𝑑 𝑏 that minimize the overall cost function.

 The loss function measures how well the model is doing on the single training example, whereas the cost function measures how well the parameters w and b are doing on the entire training set.

 **Gradient Descent**

 The goal of the training model is to minimize the loss function, usually with randomly initialized parameters, and using a gradient descent method .

+1. Start calculating the cost and gradient for the given training set of (x,y) with the parameters w and b.
+2. update parameters w and b.
+Repeat these steps until you reach the minimal values of cost function.

 Derivative = slope of function at that point(dJ / dW)